jpmeagher/vbar/README.md

 Our analysis considers
 ![S = 128](https://latex.codecogs.com/png.latex?S%20%3D%20128 "S = 128")
 extant taxa with a shared evolutionary history defined by the phylogeny below.
-We label the root node and its children.
-Not that the `ape` package labels the root node as
+We label the root node and its children for future reference.
+Note that the `ape` package labels the root node
 ![S+1](https://latex.codecogs.com/png.latex?S%2B1 "S+1") by default.

 ``` r